 Turning to Buyer B’s claim of deceptive advertising, REALTOR® Q argued that his ad had been clear and accurate.
 There was, he stated, an auction scheduled for July 1 and it was intended to be an absolute auction.
 “The fact that it was advertised as ‘absolute’ doesn’t mean the property can’t be sold beforehand—or that the seller can choose not to sell and cancel the auction.
 Ads can’t discuss every possibility.
 It might have rained that day.
 Should my ad have cautioned bidders to bring umbrellas?” he asked rhetorically.

 The Hearing Panel concluded that while REALTOR® Q had not expressly guaranteed Seller T her property would sell for $1,500,000, his statements had led her to that conclusion and after realizing Seller T was under that impression, REALTOR® Q had done nothing to disabuse her of that misperception.
-Moreover, REALTOR® Q had taken no steps to explain the auction process to Seller T, including making her aware that at an absolute auction the high bidder—regardless of the bid— would take the property.
+Moreover, REALTOR® Q had taken no steps to explain the risks of an absolute auction to Seller T, including making her aware that at an absolute auction the high bidder—regardless of the bid— would take the property.
 REALTOR® Q’s actions and statements had clearly not protected his client’s interests and, in the opinion of the Hearing Panel, violated Article 1.

 Turning to the ad, the Hearing Panel agreed with REALTOR® Q’s position.
 There had been an absolute auction scheduled—as REALTOR® Q had advertised—and there was no question but that REALTOR® Q had no choice but to cancel the auction when he had been instructed to do so by his client.
 Consequently, the panel concluded REALTOR® Q had not violated Article 12.